-Now, with an athletic teen and a tween, and the opportunity to work with athletes, my focus has come full circle… back to sports, sports medicine, and training, but performed in a manner which develops athletes in a sustainable healthy manner.
+Now, with two athletic teens, my focus has come full circle… back to sports, sports medicine, and training, but performed in a manner which develops athletes in a sustainable healthy manner.
 By training within ourselves, across all of dimensions – physical, mental, and emotional – athletes can achieve their goals, doing so in a manner which minimizes risks of injury, burn out, max out, plus their deleterious side effects.

 It was the lack of balance observed in the history of medically compromised patients, and the déjà vu moments when my children struggled in athletic competition that led to the research, study, and compilation of the concept of ‘The Athlete’s Cloud’ [TAC] and the book.
 TAC was written with the intent of sharing ‘what not to do’ with age group and masters athletes and their coaches.
 The goal is to help everyone pursue dreams and goals with a healthy long term perspective, supported with the strategies needed to engage the challenges which arise with every worthy endeavour.